Displaying 10 videos of 122 matching videos

 Sept.
 28, 2021 on The Story: Old Town, once a pride and joy of Portland's downtown corridor, is struggling to survive.
 We talked with Lan Su Chinese Garden Executive Director Katherine Nye about how the pandemic, a growing houseless crisis and racism have impacted the garden.

-Called From Darkness is a five-part documentary series that explores the spiritual dimensions of addiction recovery with an emphasis on finding community and recovering one’s own meaning and purpose.
+Called From Darkness is a six-part documentary series that explores the spiritual dimensions of addiction recovery with an emphasis on finding community and recovering one’s own meaning and purpose.

 All in the series represent a range of communities in rural, suburban and urban settings and include former gang members, recovering addicts, Native Americans, Hispanics, and Homeless Veterans.
 Produced by Paul Steinbroner and David Okimoto, TouchPoint Productions, Inc.